Test Code PSTF Protein S Antigen, Plasma

 Collection Container/Tube: Light-blue top (3.2% sodium citrate)

-Specimen Volume: 1 mL in 2 plastic vials each containing 0.5 mL
+Specimen Volume: 1 mL Platelet-poor plasma in 2 plastic vials, each containing 0.5 mL

 Collection Instructions: